-Considering moving your family and shipping to Australia for a new, “down under” lifestyle?
+Considering moving your family and shipping to Australia for a new, “down under” lifestyle on the sunshine coast?
 The time has never been better.
 As we specialise in removals and shipping to Australia, we can help you to get the best start in your new home.
-Read on for information about finding a job in Australia, getting a visa for Australia, the process for buying a house in Australia, understanding custom regulation in Australia.
+Read on for information about our services to Australia, finding a job in Australia, getting a visa for Australia, the process for buying a house in Australia, understanding custom regulation in Australia.

 Moving to Australia offers individuals and families countless benefits: a great climate, scenic beaches, modern conveniences and great employment and cultural opportunities.

 Shipping Options – Removals to Australia

 Our moving services include a number of different options depending on how much furniture is to be moved.
 This includes services to Melbourne, Sydney, and Brisbane.

 Exclusive Use / Full Container Load (FCL) Service: If you are shipping your belongings in your own exclusive use container (known as a Full Container Load [FCL] service), the transit time is approximately between 8-10 weeks door to door.
 Container shipping to Australia through the FCL option is recommended for a full house removal.
 This allows you to have sole exclusive use of a 20ft or a 40ft steel shipping container.
 As a rough guide, the contents of a three bedroom house usually fit into a 20ft container.

 Shared Container / Groupage Service: If you have less than a full container load, you can ship your belongings to Australia using our groupage service.
 This is essentially a shared container service.
 If you aren’t shipping enough to fill a 20ft container, you can split the cost with other consignments.
 This is a cheaper option for many people who do not want to ship their whole house or are trying to keep the costs down for their move.
 The approximate transit time for a shared container / groupage service is between 10 and 12 weeks door to door depending on the destination in Australia.

 Removals to Australia – Guideline Pricing